GregRos/MathKeyboard/Readme.md

 You can find a mostly full overview in the `Overview.xlsx` file, which describes which keys are mapped to which.

-Basically, you type `` and instead the symbols `⍰⍰ `appear (these question marks in boxes are supposed to remind you you're using the keyboard).
+Basically, you type \`\` (two backticks) and instead the symbols `⍰⍰ ` appear (these question marks in boxes are supposed to remind you you're using the keyboard).
 Then you can type one of the following keys to get a layout:

 	s	Set theory layout
 	r	General layout